 The challenges of the 21st century require the full mobilization and optimization of human potential.
-My work focuses on democratizing instructional practice.
-It universally designs executive skill interventions so children from high-risk contexts, or with LD, ASD, or ADD can express their creativity and intellect more independently within a normal classroom setting.
+My work focuses on making school better for all students.
 It pulls unusual thinkers with important perspectives BACK into the mainstream knowledge building community where their innovative ideas can be heard.

 I am a PhD student at the University of Toronto, focused on supporting preservice teachers and testing EF-based teaching, assessment, and feedback strategies.
 My Executive Skills Feedback and Assessment approach will be featured in the 3rd edition of Guare and Dawson’s Executive Skills in Children and Adolescents.
 I am a regular presenter and workshop facilitator for public and private schools and special education organizations.

 My academic work is based on 17 years of classroom experience.
 In schools, I have led initiatives in creative problem-solving and special education.
 While at Mulgrave school, in Vancouver, I created zoomfest, which is now in its 16th year with one of the highest participation rates of any film-making competition in the province of British Columbia.
 At Montcrest, in Toronto, I chaired a committee to study student assessment and reporting in light of executive skills.

 I am a certified Future Design School educator, and have extensive training in both the Rotman School of Business’s Integrative Thinking discipline and Google’s Search Inside Yourself mindfulness approach.
 I am an associate at an executive function focused company called EFs2theRescue.
 I have received recognition from SENG for distinguished contributions to gifted education.